 Leaving the ferry port, we followed a couple of other groups of cyclists making their way to the Avenue Verte.
 Then Helena got a puncture…

 It was pitch black, cold and 4.15am- not ideal.
 We tried our best to change the inner tube before flagging down two other cyclists to help.
 Luckily one of the ladies used to teach people how to repair punctures!
 With our first drama of the day out of the way, we hit the road.
 The route to the Avenue Verte isn’t too easy, and includes some pretty major roads before the first signposts appear directing you to the path.
-It was freezing, and directing on the wrong side of the road in the dark wasn’t much fun.
+It was freezing, and cycling on the wrong side of the road in the dark wasn’t much fun.

 Compared to the UK side, the 35 miles along the Avenue Verte are a dream.
 Flat, tarmaced paths with no traffic, a few loo stops along the side and the promise of pastries and coffee at the end of it.
 However, after little sleep this was still really tough and there were a few dark moments.